 - Explore and provide recommendations to streamline coalition development and other program functions.

 - Understand web-based technical assistance delivery systems.

-- Experience in managing a substance abuse prevention or related coalition.
+- Experience in leading a substance misuse prevention or related coalition.

 - Superior analytical skills, plus demonstrated skills to handle multiple assignments simultaneously.